felipesousa/felipesousa/README.md

 [👨🏻‍💻 Me](https://felipesousa.space/about/)  - [📋 Posts](https://felipesousa.space) - [🎙 Talks](https://felipesousa.space/talks/)

 Hi, I'm Luis Felipe (or Felipe Sousa more commonly).
 I'm a Brazilian developer based at Santiago, Chile.
-I work with technology since 2015 and since then participating of cool and diferente initiatives like organize and talk in meetups, events and sometimes conferences, also being presenter of a frontend conference in one opportunity and also traveling around the South America's working what I love.
-Beside a developer I also like to working on managing and team management side, also design, document the architectures and managing and interviewing other news developer's to growth and embrace their careers.
+I work with technology since 2015 and since then participating of cool and diferente initiatives like organizing and talking in meetups, events and sometimes conferences, traveling around the South America's working what I love and sharing my knowledge always when possible.
+About team management, I've participating of the interviews to the new members and also making part of their growth process, beside design and document architecture applications.

-### What I'm focusing on
 Today I'm working as a Tech Lead Frontend at [Cornershop](https://www.linkedin.com/company/cornershop-by-uber/), we're a multi-cultural company with different backgrounds, cultures and methodologies.
-The role adds responsibilities like make interviews, manage teams, document and organizer design solutions and participate of the product creation process.

 ## Skills